SNAP

 Important Tips For Using UF SNAP by Spare

-- SNAP receives the most demand for rides between 8:30 – 11:00 PM each night, so please be patient and expect longer wait and ride times during this timeframe.
+- SNAP usually receives the most demand for rides between 8:30-11:00 PM and midnight-1 AM each night, so please be patient and expect longer wait and ride times during these timeframes.

 - Make sure you’re always updated to the latest app and OS version!
-Also, make sure you have your mobile data on or have a strong Wifi signal when using the Spare app.
+Also, double check to make sure you have your mobile data turned on or have a strong WiFi signal when using the Spare app.
 Many parts of campus, especially outdoors, have limited or no WiFi signal which may cause issues with ETAs, notifications and van tracking.

 - SNAP drivers can only pick up passengers at our 85 designated stops on campus and at UF-owned off-campus locations.
 If you enter your current address for your pick-up, the app will send you to the closest SNAP stop.

-- SNAP is a safe ride service and pools as many students as possible in each van to minimize time spent waiting at stops.
-However this means your ride may take longer because your driver is being routed to pick up other passengers.
+- SNAP is a safe ride service and pools as many students as possible in each van to maximize safe transportation access.
+However, please be aware that this means your ride may take longer than expected while your driver is being routed to pick up other passengers in the nearby area.

 Click here for our PDF tutorial on using UF SNAP by Spare!